đŸ“ŦManaging messages

 Editing messages

-There's different ways to edit messages sent by the bot.
+There's different ways to edit messages sent by the app.

 1. Storing new messages.